 The Kirkwood Fire Department through teamwork, integrity, compassion, and community loyalty will strive to enhance the quality of life of Kirkwood citizens by providing professional excellence in safety and by meeting the evolving needs of the public.
 This will be accomplished by honorably providing a progressive, modern department that will maintain high levels of service, be proactive through risk reduction initiatives, and focus on the professional development and training of all personnel priority.
 We will move deliberately and with determination toward mastering our mission --- to "Save Life and Property."
-First and foremost, these actions will result in a safe community; and secondly, in a safe, stable and enjoy the job and each other.
+First and foremost, these actions will result in a safe community; and secondly, in a safe, stable and consistent work environment where all members are respected, learn, grow and enjoy the job and each other.